arshdeepkaur2004/Custom_Recipe_Generator/README.md

 # Custom_Recipe_Generator
-This is a Custom Recipe Generator which would recommend you recipe if you input the inredients
+This is the layout of the webpage of custom recipe generator